OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/solver_options.rst

 ----------------

 All solvers (both nonlinear and linear) have a number of options that you access via the `options` attribute that control its behavior.
-For instance, here is how you would change the iteration limit and convergence tolerances for the :ref: `NonlinearBlockGS <usr_openmdao.solvers.nonlinear_bgs.NonlinearBlockGS>`
+For instance, here is how you would change the iteration limit and convergence tolerances for the :ref: `NonlinearBlockGS <usr_openmdao.solvers.nonlinear_block_gs.NonlinearBlockGS>`

 .. embed-test::
-    openmdao.solvers.tests.test_nonlinear_bgs.TestNLBGaussSeidel.test_feature_set_options
+    openmdao.solvers.tests.test_nonlinear_block_gs.TestNLBGaussSeidel.test_feature_set_options